 Creative writing has been a passion for me since I was old enough to hold a pen.

-It is my hope by being dedicated to my writing, I produce works to not only bring monetary gain to my family, but delight to my readers; especially laughter.
+It is my hope to produce works to not only bring monetary gain to my family, but delight to my readers; especially laughter.
 Laughter is great medicine to lift the stresses of life we all face.
 It is the one common thread able to breech language, age and race barriers.
 We see, we analyze and we laugh; unique to the human species.

 Other things on my website are: Driving safer tips.
 Financial tips.
 How to identify and treat poison ivy/oak/sumac.
 Home remedies for colds and minor ailments.
 Battling farm pests.
 A huge GIF collection to use in your own postings.
 My latest adventure; sharing recipes and canning tips.
 (I kept misplacing the recipes, if you want the truth, and put them in the one place I can not lose them.
 Pretty much the reason why my website is so full of stuff.)

 I made a “Site Map” because I kept getting lost and created “flower guides” to help me out.
 Pretty handsome isn’t he?